wso2/docs-mi/en/docs/learn/examples/proxy-service-examples/exposing-proxy-via-inbound.md

-# How to expose a proxy service via inbound endpoints
+# How to Expose a Proxy Service via Inbound Endpoints

 If a proxy service is to be exposed only via inbound endpoints, the `inbound.only` service parameter has to be set in the proxy configuration.